-Individual report distribution decisions can be decided once requirements are defined, indicating a need to serve the ERP reporting audience with a different distribution mechanism.
+Individual report distribution decisions can be decided once specifications are identified, indicating a need to serve the ERP reporting audience with a different distribution mechanism.

-Requirements may also dictate the need to retain selected reports for a period of retention as defined by the state's records retention policies.
-These retention requirements will be included in the detailed report design specifications.
+Specifications may also dictate the need to retain selected reports for a period of retention as defined by the state's records retention policies.
+These retention specifications will be included in the detailed report design specifications.